The Intricacies of the 2021 T4 Slip

 There were deductions of CPP/QPP contributions, EI premiums, PPIP premiums, or income tax from an employee’s gross pay.

 the remuneration over the calendar year was more than $500.

 The income reported on a T4 slip is for the year which it was paid, regardless of when the work was performed, even if the employee is deceased.
-For example, if an employee is paid in January 2021 for income they earned in December 2020.
-It will be reported on their 2021 T4 slip.
+For example, if an employee is paid in January 2022 for income they earned in December 2021.
+It will be reported next year on their 2022 T4 slip.
 Just as a note, if an employee is provided with taxable group term life insurance benefits, T4 slips are always required, even if all remuneration paid in the calendar year is $500 or less.
-It is also important to remember that any employees who worked in more than one province or territory during the year, are required to receive a separate T4 slip for the earnings and deductions that apply to each province or territory.
+It is also important to remember that any employees who worked in more than one Province or Territory during the year, are required to receive a separate T4 slip for the earnings and deductions that apply to each province or territory.

 The T4 is a complicated document that is organized by numbered boxes.
 You may not know exactly what these amounts and boxes represent so I will briefly explain the boxes in numerical order: